mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 The requirement for client registration greatly reduces how dynamic the relationship between a client and authorization server can be.
 For instance, a client that is updating the capabilities it supports must update its registration with affected authorization servers for this change to be recognized.
 The limitation of registration also constrains distributed deployments that feature many clients and authorization servers whereby requiring the client to register is costly.

 To improve the dynamic relationship between client and authorization server, mechanisms such as dynamic client registration {{!RFC7591}} was introduced.
 In dynamic client registration model, to register clients in real-time, a client will make a pre-flight request to authorizaiton server by including a set of client metadata and post it to the authorization server.
-If successfull, the authorization server responds with a client id (and secret, if applicable) and a registration confirmation returning the registered client metadata (including any applicable defaults).
+If successful, the authorization server responds with a client id (and secret, if applicable) and a registration confirmation returning the registered client metadata (including any applicable defaults).

 << TODO: describe here why dynamic client registration isn't great as a solution too >>